remote-mob/cardboard/README.md

   * Sublime Text
   * VS Code

-3. Make sure npm is available:
+2. Make sure npm is available:

    npm --version

+.. which should print something like 6.14 (or newer)

 # How to test that dev environment works